isabella232/aspnet-webhooks-rest-sample/README.md

 	![The forwarding HTTPS URL in the ngrok console](readme-images/ngrok2.PNG)

    >Keep the console open while testing.
 If you close it, the tunnel also closes and you'll need to generate a new URL and update the sample.

+See [Hosting without a tunnel](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Hosting-the-sample-without-a-tunnel) and [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel) for more information.

 ## Configure and run the sample